14 April 2026

 Introduction

-In today's fast-paced construction and architecture world, the integration of Building Information Modeling (BIM) with advanced analytical tools like Power BI can revolutionise project management and data utilisation.
+In today's fast-paced construction and architecture world, the integration of Building Information Modelling (BIM) with advanced analytical tools like Power BI can revolutionise project management and data utilisation.
 By creating live project dashboards that pull data directly from BIM models, companies can gain real-time insights, streamline decision-making, and enhance project outcomes.

 The Need for Real-Time Data